Find Grad Schools

 102 Yearly Graduations

 Excelsior University is the 11th most popular school in the nation for students seeking a master's degree in organizational leadership.
 Roughly 21,900 attend the school each year.
 During the most recent year for which we have data, 102 people received their master's degree in organizational leadership from Excelsior University.
-Around 46% of these students were from an underrepresented racial-ethnic group, and 23% were women.
+Of these students, 19% were women and 39% were members of underrepresented racial-ethnic groups.

 #12